hsgandhi/SurakshitBankFinal/README.md

 SurakshitBankFinal
 ==================

-This is a repository of our SS project
+This is a banking application that concentrates on the security aspects of the real world.